 - FFRC believes that parents are a child’s strongest advocates.
 Empowered parents raise empowered children.

 - We help empower parents through parent-to-parent mentoring, workshops and parent education programs, comprehensive IEP training, family support groups and more.
 Our network of established programs includes:

-Unique to FFRC is its team of parent mentors; parents who are, themselves, raising children with special needs, and who share firsthand knowledge of this unique journey.
+Unique to FFRC is its team of parent support staff; parents who are, themselves, raising children with special needs, and who share firsthand knowledge of this unique journey.

 FFRC serves families from a diverse socioeconomic background throughout northern Los Angeles County.
-We are headquartered on the campus of California State University, Northridge, with satellite offices in Van Nuys, Santa Clarita and Lancaster.
+We are headquartered on the campus of California State University, Northridge, with satellite offices in Chatsworth, Santa Clarita and Lancaster.

 Infants and Toddlers

 The California Early Start program provides early intervention services for eligible infants and toddlers (birth up to third birthday) who have developmental delay, a disability or an established risk condition with a high probability of resulting in a delay.
 Intervention services are provided according to individual needs and may include:

 - Child development therapy